-• Rank-Specific and Function-Based Education
+Rank-Specific and Function-Based Education

 In addition to providing general compliance education for all employees through the distribution of compliance handbooks and the creation of e-learning courses, the Company conducts systematic training based on rank.
-Thi includes conducting training for management and executiv personnel as well as for those employees that have just be promoted or entered the Company.
+This includes conducting training for management and executive personnel as well as for those employees that have just been promoted or entered the Company.
 Further, we implement ongoing training programs to educate relevant staff about laws and regulations relating to various aspects of our business, including CSR procurement, trade controls, and the prevention of fraudulent transaction practices.
+Messages from and Dialogue with Senior Management